 Take action.
 Children learn fast, and they learn best by example.
 Teach children habits that will help keep them healthy for life.
-In general, if your child is elementary age or younger and you're concerned about his or her weight, don't talk about it; just start making lifestyle changes as a family.
+In general, if your child is elementary age or younger and you have some weight concerns, don't talk about it; just start making lifestyle changes as a family.
 The best thing you can do is make it easy for kids to eat smart and move often.
 Serve regular, balanced family meals and snacks.
 Limit the time your child spends watching television or playing video games.
 Look for ways to spend fun, active time together.

-- Don't Play the Blame Game: Never yell, scream, bribe, threaten or punish children about weight, food or physical activity.
-If you turn these issues into parent-child battlegrounds, the results can be disastrous.
+Avoid the blame game.
+Never yell, scream, bribe, threaten or punish children about weight, food or physical activity.
+If you turn these issues into parent-child battlegrounds, the results can be harmful.
 Shame, blame and anger are setups for failure.
 The worse children feel about their weight, the more likely they are to overeat or develop an eating disorder.

-- Talk with Your Health Care Provider: If a health professional mentions a concern about your child's weight, speak with him or her privately.
-Discuss specific concerns about your child's growth pattern.
-Ask for ideas on making positive changes in your family eating habits and activity levels.
+Talk with your healthcare provider.
+If a health professional mentions a concern about your child's weight, speak with the professional privately.
+Discuss specific concerns about your child's growth pattern and ask for suggestions on making positive changes in your family's eating habits and activity levels.

-- Focus On the Big Picture: The key is to consider your child's overall picture of health, not weight.
+Focus on health over weight.
+The key is to consider your child's overall picture of health, not weight.
 If your family starts eating better and moving more, your children may "grow into" their weight as their height increases.
-Compliment your children on lifestyle behaviors ("great snack choice" or "you really run fast") rather than on the loss of a pound or two.
+Compliment your children on lifestyle behaviors, such as choosing to play outside over playing video games inside, rather than on the loss of a few pounds.

-Learn where the fat thoughts came from.
+Learn where the thoughts about feeling fat came from.
 Did a friend or classmate tease your child about weight?
-Did another relative mention the size of his or her belly or thighs?
+Did another relative mention the size of your child's belly or thighs?
 Is your child feeling embarrassed from having snug-fitting clothes?
 Was there something on television or online about overweight kids?
 Maybe some sports are difficult for your child, or perhaps they are chosen last for teams.
 These frustrating and painful issues are common among children of all sizes.

 If another child or an adult is bullying your child, confront the situation directly and as soon as possible.
-If your child's weight, eating and activity are normal for his or her age, reassure your child and don't focus on weight.
+If your child's weight, eating and activity are normal and age-appropriate, reassure your child and don't focus on weight.